 2. Choose the right kind for data visualization

-Choosing the right kind of visual to showcase the data is very important for a well designed dashboard.
+Choosing the right kind of visual to showcase the data is very important for a well-designed dashboard.
 If incorrect visualizations are chosen, then there is a high possibility of missing the concept of a user-friendly dashboard design.
-It is crucial to learn what type of data needs to be shown to the user in a manner which tells the story of the entire data set.
+It is crucial to learn what type of data needs to be shown to the user in a manner that tells the story of the entire data set.

 Knowing your audience will help in determining what data needs to be provided to them.
-Following are commonly used data visualization types:
+The following are commonly used data visualization types:

 - Line Chart

 - Area Chart

 - Avoid a variety of data visualization just for the sake of making it pretty.

 - Avoid cluttering your charts with too much information and data labels.
 Avoid putting too much information on the dashboard.
 For example, try to keep only 3-4 key values.